 Hardwood flooring is beautiful and natural.
 As such, it requires specific care and maintenance to keep it in top shape.
-Follow some simple tips from the experts at Hamernick's Interior Solutions in Saint Paul, MN!
+Follow some simple tips from the experts at Hamernick's Interior Solutions, your local flooring store in Saint Paul, MN!

 Many varieties of hardwood are available from Hamernick’s Interior Solutions, each with different characteristics specific to the species from which the floors are made.
 You’ll find variations in the appearance of mineral streaks and wood grains, as well as the lightness or darkness of each plank.
 Some of the more common species of trees used to create hardwood floors include: